sahajogtg/sahajogtelangana/README.md

-# Sahaja Yoga Odisha Website
+# Sahaja Yoga Telangana Website

-This is a website for Sahaja Yoga Odisha built with Next.js, NextAuth.js for authentication, and MongoDB for database storage.
+This is a website for Sahaja Yoga Telangana built with Next.js, NextAuth.js for authentication, and MongoDB for database storage.

 ## Project Structure